gregmunno/mno612-crimedata/README.md

 10. Click on Row 1 (click on the actual number).

-11. Hold down shift and click on the "3"
+11. Hold down shift and click on the "3" for Row 3

 12. Right click and delete.